Jaximo98-dev/JaxOS/README.md

   # JaxOS
   This repository contains my full NixOS setup.
 Heavily inspired in the philosophy of reducing the amount of mental gimmicks to get to places and doing so with the most comfortable and joyful experience.
-I shall rice this shit to the brim, simplicity and function over form.
+I shall rice this shit to the brim, simplicity and function over form, but how would an artist paint without beauty around him.

   ## Installation
   1. Get an instance of NixOS ISO running, and install the whatever template.